pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_exploring.md

 CCP provides authentication and authorization, security, high availability, networking, load balancing, and operational capabilities to effectively operate and manage Kubernetes clusters.
 CCP also provides a validated configuration of Kubernetes and can integrate with underlying infrastructure components such as Cisco HyperFlex and Cisco ACI.
 The infrastructure provider for CCP is Hyperflex.

 Cisco Container Platform has two main architecture components:
-- Control Plane Cluster - to provide management platform for your Kubernetes Clusters where you can deploy new, scale worker nodes, manage policy and networking.
+* Control Plane Cluster - to provide management platform for your Kubernetes Clusters where you can deploy new, scale worker nodes, manage policy and networking.
 The Control Plane is also build based on Kubernetes.
-- Tenant Data Cluster - the Kubernetes cluster used to host applications across production, development, staging and many other environments
+* Tenant Data Cluster - the Kubernetes cluster used to host applications across production, development, staging and many other environments

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp_features.png">

-Each user in this lab will have his own Cisco Container Platform Control Plane.
+Each user in this lab will have own Cisco Container Platform Control Plane.
 As described in the Lab task 1, check Table 1 with the URL to access your CCP Control Plane cluster dashboard.

 ## Explore CCP dashboard